Tucker goes deep as Astros rally in 8th to beat Rangers 4-3 - WHIZ News

+“Probably,” Texas manager Chris Woodward said, when asked if Seager should have gone for the double play instead.

+“He asked me about it and admitted that he probably should have done that.
+Hindsight’s 20/20.
+He’s being aggressive.
+He’s trying to make a play.
+So it’s hard to fault him for that,” Woodward said.
+“Unfortunately it didn’t work out for us, but we’ve still got to execute the play and get an out.”

 Rangers reliever John King (1-3) retired only one of the five batters he faced.
-That was an RBI groundout by Yordan Álvarez on the pitch before Tucker hit his 12th homer of the season, a two-run shot that capped the four-run outburst.
+That was an RBI groundout by slugger Yordan Álvarez on the pitch after the botched rundown — and a pitch before Tucker’s 12th homer of the season.

-Jose Altuve and Michael Brantley opened the eighth with consecutive singles.
-Alex Bregman then hit a grounder to shortstop Corey Seager, who threw to the plate.
-The Rangers had Altuve caught between third and home, but he scored the first run of the inning when rookie third baseman Ezequiel Duran dropped catcher Sam Huff’s throw.
+“I’m glad the way we did it and happy that we won the game,” Altuve said.

+“Might be the victory of the year,” Baker said.
+“I can’t remember a more exciting finish than that.
+Boy, we needed that badly.”

 Bryan Abreu (4-0), the first of three Astros relievers, threw a scoreless seventh.
 Ryan Pressly worked the ninth for his 12th save in 14th chances.